 Drink More Coffee

-Drinking coffee is good for your health in many ways, and research has indicated it can increase testosterone levels as well.
+Drinking coffee is good for your health in many ways, and research has indicated it can also increase testosterone levels.

 If you are already a coffee drinker, you might find better results by switching to a better coffee brand.
 I suggest you try Puroast Low Acid Coffee: